-Selling cars is like being a matchmaker: you need to know what matters to the buyer on several different levels in order to present the right vehicle and make a deal.
+From an automotive dealers perspective, selling cars is like being a matchmaker: you need to know what matters to the buyer on several different levels in order to present the right vehicle and make a deal.
+Big data makes this information readily available.

 You also need to be patient and persistent.
 Unlike previous generations of bricks-and-mortar car shoppers, online consumers take their time to research all their options, making it necessary for retailers to keep them engaged with ongoing communication throughout the process.